authelia/authelia/docs/content/configuration/identity-providers/openid-connect/provider.md

 More information about the beta can be found in the [roadmap](../../../roadmap/active/openid-connect.md) and in the [integration](../../../integration/openid-connect/introduction.md) documentation.

+## Variables

+Some of the values within this page can automatically be replaced with documentation variables.

+{{< sitevar-preferences >}}

 ## Configuration

 {{< config-alert-example >}}